Pictures of Lilli(Nonah)

 I left the Kissing Oak and followed the trail across the mile or so land spit over to another shore of the “lake,” the calmer part closer to the dam.
 Once nearer the shoreline again, the next couple miles involved some steeper ups and downs and a bit more of dangerous cliffside stepping.
 You can’t really tell from my poor picture below, but that’s my foot, mere inches from slipping to my death.

 Oh sure, I’ve been in far, far more dangerous spots while hiking, but this was a little different because just under the wet leaves was a layer of ice that made any angled surface a bit slick.
 I did slide down some not-too-steep inclines a couple times, so I was definitely wary.

 Because it’s not like people haven’t died here before.
 And when I say “before,” I mean all the way back to the beginning of European settlement.
 I’m sure you’ve asked yourself, “What does ‘Lillinonah’ mean?
 It sounds like an Indian name or something.”
-Right you are, hypothetical reader!
+Right you are, brilliant reader!

 Nobody was happy about this development which really bummed her out and she wasted away to nothing, but the Englishman stuck with her.
 He returned to the colonies to alert them of his plans to marry the Indian, knowing they’d be upset as well.
 He promised her he’d return in the Spring and when he didn’t, Lillinonah cried and cried.
 Then her father arranged a marriage for her and she ran down to the river, hopped into a canoe, and paddled to her suicide over the falls.